-Quality first teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils, including those with SEND, require the most support.
-This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit thenon-disadvantaged pupils in our school.
+Quality first teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
+This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.